desmos-labs/desmos/docs/architecture/adr-013-per-chain-default-address.md

 // Query defines the gRPC querier service service Query {
-  //  DefaultAddresses queries the default addresses associated to the given user and (optionally) chain name rpc DefaultAddresses(QueryDefaultAddressesRequest) returns (QueryDefaultAddressesResponse) {
+  //  DefaultExternalAddresses queries the default addresses associated to the given user and (optionally) chain name rpc DefaultExternalAddresses(QueryDefaultExternalAddressesRequest) returns (QueryDefaultExternalAddressesResponse) {
     option (google.api.http).get = "/desmos/profiles/v2/default-addresses";
   }
 }

-// QueryDefaultAddressesRequest is the request type for Query/DefaultAddresses RPC method message QueryDefaultAddressesRequest {
+// QueryDefaultExternalAddressesRequest is the request type for Query/DefaultExternalAddresses RPC method message QueryDefaultExternalAddressesRequest {
   // User for which to query the default addresses string user = 1;